alicedaisysmith/alicedaisysmith/README.md

 - 👋 Hi, I’m @alicedaisysmith
 - 👀 I’m interested in front end development
-- 🌱 I’m currently learning javascript, css and react through Codecademy
+- 🌱 I’m currently an apprentice software developer at Dedalus!

 <!---
 alicedaisysmith/alicedaisysmith is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.